timlrx/tailwind-nextjs-starter-blog/README.md

 This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.

+Check out the documentation below to get started.
+Facing issues?
+Checkout of the [FAQ page](https://github.com/timlrx/tailwind-nextjs-starter-blog/wiki) and do a search on past issues.
+Feel free to open a new issue if none has been posted previously.

 ## Examples

 - [Demo Blog](https://tailwind-nextjs-starter-blog.vercel.app/) - this repo